Hen and Chicken Fern foliage

 Elegant, long, delicate looking fronds with small bulbils which develop on the upper surface, these can be replanted; best suited to damp shady areas but is very adaptable and makes a great potted plant

-Hen and Chicken Fern's attractive ferny bipinnately compound leaves remain chartreuse in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Hen and Chicken Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive ferny bipinnately compound leaves remain chartreuse in color throughout the season.

 Hen and Chicken Fern is an herbaceous fern with a shapely form and gracefully arching fronds.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.